coolds/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

----
-title: "Code Book for Getting and Cleaning Data Course Project"
+#title: "Code Book for Getting and Cleaning Data Course Project"
-output: html_document
----

 This code book explains all the variables in the tidy.txt file.